Agroforestry in Spain

 Goats of the local Guadarrama bred grazing in a stone pine forests in Valdemaqueda, Madrid (Photo credits: M. Bertomeu).

-4. Agrosilviculture with high-value Fruit Trees: In various regions of Spain, such as the Atlantic area, the Ebro Valley, the Valencia community, and Andalusia, agroforestry systems combine annual crops with fruit trees like apple (Malus domestica), chestnut (Castanea sativa), almond (Prunus dulcis), olive (Olea europaea), and carob (Ceratonia siliqua).
+In various regions of Spain, such as the Atlantic area, the Ebro Valley, the Valencia community, and Andalusia, agroforestry systems combine annual crops with fruit trees like apple (Malus domestica), chestnut (Castanea sativa), almond (Prunus dulcis), olive (Olea europaea), and carob (Ceratonia siliqua).
 In these systems, trees not only diversify the production providing marketable fruits but also offer ecosystem services such as microclimate regulation, wind protection, and soil fertility enhancement through leaf litter.
+The starting point of these systems can be either an open area where tree rows are added, or a tree orchard that starts to be cropped to put the alleys into production.

 Sheep grazing in an apple orchard in Asturias (Photo credits: J. Coello).